UP Learning Garden

 - Incorporate into existing landscape, small enough for teachers and volunteers to manage, large enough for shared classroom plots

 - Permit room for growth and addition of additional Texas Wildflowers feature.

 - Allows for managing soil fertility and weeds, arranged for easy accessibility

-- Establishes defined area, incorporated into existing landscape, maintains aesthetic view
+- Establishes a defined area, incorporated into existing landscape, maintains an aesthetic view